Chapter 47, Arch Angel GabrielElizabeth Lin Johnson

 "Judy's involved with another.
 She may leave me."

 Surprise was my reaction, not about infidelity.
-A surprise because of her infidelity.
+A surprise because of her being in an affair.

 A chance encounter with an old fund-raising competitor, a simple lunch.
 Keep it simple, don’t turn it into a commitment.
 My skeletons are too rattled to help another.
 Well, let’s hear what’s it all about, my interest’s piqued.
 Maybe I can save a marriage.